-We are here to help you achieve your individual health goals, using safe and correct techniques.
-And as you become stronger and more autonomous, we will continuously adjust your tailor made programs to your increasing progress
+At BALANCE BY DESIGN Studio, we are here to help you achieve your individual health goals, using safe and correct techniques.
+And as you become stronger and more autonomous, we will continuously adjust your own tailor-made programs to suit your increasing progress

 - Well programmed rehabilitation exercises